-As a fall Undergraduate Research Award recipient, you will join other students in the pursuit of an independent research project.
+Fall Undergraduate Research Award recipients join other students in the pursuit of an independent research project.
 You will receive a stipend of $1,000 in recognition of the quality of your project, and you will participate in three interdisciplinary workshops co-hosted by the Office of Undergraduate Research, Scholarship, and Creative Activity and the Academic Resource Center.
-These workshops provide you with the opportunity to engage in conversations across disciplines and to acquire an appreciation for the diverse range of research being conducted at the University.
+These workshops provide the opportunity to engage in conversations across disciplines and acquire an appreciation for the diverse range of research conducted at the University.

 Spring Undergraduate Research Awards

-As a spring Undergraduate Research Award recipient, you will join other students in the pursuit of an independent research project.
+Spring Undergraduate Research Award recipients will join other students in the pursuit of an independent research project.
 You will receive a stipend of $1,000 in recognition of the quality of your project, and you will participate in three interdisciplinary workshops co-hosted by the Office of Undergraduate Research, Scholarship, and Creative Activity and the Academic Resource Center.
-These workshops provide you with the opportunity to engage in conversations across disciplines and to acquire an appreciation for the diverse range of research being conducted at the University.
+These workshops provide you with the opportunity to engage in conversations across disciplines and to acquire an appreciation for the diverse range of research conducted at the University.

 Many CNBC faculty supervise undergraduates in their laboratories either as paid research assistants or as part of research courses associated with the faculty member's home department.
 Special opportunities for undergraduate research are also provided by the programs listed below.
 Two of these programs are specifically run through the CNBC, while the others are run by various other departments, but have participation by many CNBC faculty.

-NSF funds a large number of research opportunities for undergraduate students through its REU Sites program.
-An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
-Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
+NSF funds research opportunities for undergraduate students through its REU Sites program.
+An REU Site consists of a approximately ten undergraduates who work in the research programs of the host institution.
+Each student is associated with a specific research project working closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
 An REU Site may be at either a US or foreign location.

-By using the web page, Search for an REU Site, you may examine opportunities in the subject areas supported by various NSF units.
+Using the web page, Search for an REU Site to examine opportunities in the subject areas supported by various NSF units.
 Also, you may search by keywords to identify sites in particular research areas or with certain features, such as a particular location.